March 13, 1950

 He was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series for his performance as Dr. David Morgenstern in NBC medical drama series ER (1994–2009).

-He was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie for his role as Sam Landry / Clyde Umney in eight-episode of TNT anthology series Nightmares and Dreamscapes (2006).
+He was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie for his role as Sam Landry / Clyde Umney in TNT anthology series Nightmares and Dreamscapes (2006).

-He was nominated for five Primetime Emmy Awards and two Golden Globe Awards for Best Actor for his role as Frank Gallagher in Showtime comedy drama television series Shameless (2011- ).
+He was nominated for six Primetime Emmy Awards for Outstanding Lead Actor in a Comedy Series and two Golden Globe Awards for Best Actor – Television Series Musical or Comedy for his role as Frank Gallagher in Showtime comedy drama series Shameless (2011-2021).

-Spenser: For Hire (1985-1988) ABC crime drama series in role as Efrem Connors
+Spenser: For Hire (1985-1988) ABC - Efrem Connors

-Sports Night (1999-2000) ABC series in role as Sam Donovan
+Sports Night (1999-2000) ABC - Sam Donovan

-Out of Order (2003) Showtime dramedy television miniseries in role as Steven
+Out of Order (2003) Showtime - Steven

 Studied veterinary medicine at Bethany College in Bethany, West Virginia.